pymc-devs/pytensor/doc/glossary.rst

     Expression Graph
         A directed, acyclic set of connected :term:`Variable` and :term:`Apply` nodes that express symbolic functional relationship between variables.
-You use Aesara by defining expression graphs, and then compiling them with :term:`aesara.function`.
+You use Pytensor by defining expression graphs, and then compiling them with :term:`pytensor.function`.

         See also :term:`Variable`, :term:`Op`, :term:`Apply`, and
         :term:`Type`, or read more about :ref:`graphstructures`.